 How to Tell If a Doll Is Haunted

 Declaring an item haunted is not as simple as just whacking the listing up and waiting for a buyer.
-“Evaluations are a long process,” Blowers-McNamara says.
+“Evaluations are a long process,” Blowers-McNamara said.
 “It takes months sometimes, with a group of us all comparing notes.
 We start with the vibe, the energy, our gut feeling.
 If we sense something there, we pull out the tools.”
 Said tools include electromagnetic frequency readers, dowsing rods, and a pendulum.
 The pendulum is often used to try to communicate with spirits.
 The user holds it out and asks questions, then interprets changes in how it swings as answers.

 The doll is then placed in a soundproof box, where recordings are made and scoured for electric voice phenomena, or EVP.
 These are sounds found on recordings with no explanation behind them.
 To look for them, people often make recordings of extended periods of what should be silence.
 They then filter the recording’s sounds, words, or fragments of speech.